Neck Pain: Common Causes

-Most disc herniations occur at the C5-6 or C6-7 levels in the neck.
-These issues usually develop gradually due to age-related changes and repetitive stress, such as poor posture, heavy lifting, or excessive smartphone use.
-Reduced neck curvature can increase the risk of disc problems.
-Understanding these factors can help in managing and preventing disc-related pain.
+Most disc herniations in the neck occur at the C5-6 or C6-7 levels.
+These issues typically develop gradually due to age-related changes or repetitive stress, such as smoking, poor posture, lack of adequate exercise, or excessive smartphone use.
+Reduced neck curvature is another factor that can increase the risk of developing disc problems.

 References